Anxiety | Supplements for Anxiety

 L-theanine increases brain levels of serotonin, dopamine and GABA (an important inhibitory neurotransmitter).
 By increasing GABA without producing sleepiness or motor impairment, L-theanine produces its anti-anxiety effects.
 L-theanine reduces anxiety by blocking the excitatory neurotransmitter of glutamate.
 By inhibiting the overstimulating glutamate, the brain learns to relax and one feels more at ease.

-Studies have shown that when taken as a supplement, L-Theanine can help to reduce the effects of stress on the brain and body, and the resulting toxic excitatory neurotransmitter activity, which can result in cognitive decline.
+Studies have shown that when taken as a calming supplement, L-Theanine can help to reduce the effects of stress on the brain and body, and the resulting toxic excitatory neurotransmitter activity, which can result in cognitive decline.
 Chronic stress states have also been found to be associated with anxiety, depression, and neurodegenerative disorders.
 It can be taken in capsule or powder form and no negative side effects have been found in research.

 GABA